ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'SYLVANIAN SPOTLIGHT' SPECIAL RULE**

 *Not all practitioners of dark magic are inclined to run their own teams.
 A great many prefer the steady wages and stress-free work offered by the various Cabalvision networks, pursuing their own interests in their spare time (everyone needs a hobby).
 In these more enlightened times, Necromancers are also far more welcome within the various Colleges of Magic, enabling them to offer their services to coaches in need as hireling Wizards.
-Due to their singular and all-consuming passions though, they tend to stick to what they know and, rather than hurling firreballs, are usually hired to coax a bit of extra potency from the players!*
+Due to their singular and all-consuming passions though, they tend to stick to what they know and, rather than hurling fireballs, are usually hired to coax a bit of extra potency from the players!*

 Once per game, a Sports Necrotheurge may cast one of the following spells: